25Ericcheong/node-fundamentals/README.md

 - **Orchestrating promises** is used to synchronize different promises. `Promise.all()` can be used to execute a list of promise and executing something when all promises have been resolved.
 - `Promise.race()` is used to execute a promises that finishes first within a list of promises.
 - `Promise.any()` is used to return a single promise that resolves within a list of promises.
 However, if all promises are rejected, `AggregateError` would be ouputted instead.
+- Explanation on Node.js promises (4).
+Worth having a reread to refresh memory

 ### Async and Await